Graphic Microbiota Diversity and Urbanization

 Preserve.
 The Microbiota Vault acts on behalf of the local collections, providing safe backup storage of microbial samples, safeguarding these vital resources for human and environmental health for future generations.

 Connect.
-The Microbiota Vault supports research and global collaboration via its network and the provision of open access sample data.
+The Microbiota Vault supports research and global collaboration via its network & match-making function, and the provision of open access sample data.

 Background